venumigihansa/Posture-Guard/README.md

 # 📱 Posture Guard – Flutter App

-**Posture Guard** is a Flutter-based mobile application developed for the SLIoT Competition 2025.
+**Posture Guard** is a Flutter-based mobile application developed by team ignitrix for the SLIoT Competition 2025.
 It promotes healthy posture habits by receiving real-time sensor data from an ESP32 device and delivering instant feedback to the user.

 > ⚠️ This repository contains **only the mobile app source code**.
 The ESP32 firmware and hardware setup are maintained separately.

 GitHub Repo: [`git@github.com:venumigihansa/Posture-Guard.git`](https://github.com/venumigihansa/Posture-Guard)

----

-## 👥 Team ignitrix

-### 1. Gihansa Venumi

----

 ## 🚀 Features